artcuddy/project2-blackjack/README.md

   ___
 # Deployment

-+ The site was deployed to GitHub pages.
++ The game site was deployed to GitHub pages.
 The steps to deploy are as follows:
   + In the GitHub repository, navigate to the Settings tab, click the Pages button on the left menu
   + From the source section drop-down menu, select the Master Branch
   + Once the master branch has been selected and saved, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 ![alt text](docs/screenshots/github-pages.png "Screen shot of the Github Pages")

++ The game site was developed on Gitpod.

 The live link can be found here - <https://artcuddy.github.io/project2-blackjack/>